 New music on “early” instruments.

 By treating their instruments completely detached from their past and ‘standard’ repertoire, the trio and the composers they work with have freedom to explore new sounds and possibilities not found in traditional chamber music formations of our time.
-The ensemble has performed at festivals in The Netherlands and Finland and has been mentored by the top specialists in the field, such as recorder player Jorge Isaac and harpsichordist Goska Isphording.
-They have also expanded their ensemble in various collaborations with harpsichordists André Lourenço and Ere Lievonen, violinist Kirsti Apajalahti, visual artist Jean-Marie Caddeo, tap dance artist Marije Nie and the Trash Panda Collective.
+The ensemble performed at festivals in The Netherlands and Finland and was mentored by the top specialists in the field, such as recorder player Jorge Isaac and harpsichordist Goska Isphording.
+They also expanded their ensemble in various collaborations with harpsichordists André Lourenço and Ere Lievonen, viola da gamba player Clémence Schiltz, violinist Kirsti Apajalahti, visual artist Jean-Marie Caddeo, tap dance artist Marije Nie and the Trash Panda Collective.

-The name of the ensemble often elicits strong reactions: “What do you mean by ‘Ugly Pug’?
+The name of the ensemble often elicited strong reactions: “What do you mean by ‘Ugly Pug’?
 Pugs are not ugly!”
-The group is named after a very special pug, Sabba, and the endless and still unresolved debates over his supposed ugliness or attractiveness.
-Ugly Pug reflects this very problem of aesthetic judgement and the contradictions in the concepts of beauty versus ugliness.
-The dichotomy in Ugly Pug’s fusion of divergent instruments and style, allows us to break away from all traditional expectations and standards of beauty to explore something different.
+The group was named after a very special pug, Sabba, and the endless and still unresolved debates over his supposed ugliness or attractiveness.
+Ugly Pug reflected this very problem of aesthetic judgement and the contradictions in the concepts of beauty versus ugliness.
+The dichotomy in Ugly Pug’s fusion of divergent instruments and style, allowed them to break away from all traditional expectations and standards of beauty to explore something different.